Table of Contents

 cereals

-The following grains are only soaked for 48 hours and fermented for 48 hours and then cooked:
+The following grains are edible only after soaking for 48 hours, soaking for 48 hours and then cooking:

-Wild rice and some white rice – mainly for Asians.
-Can’t believe we’ve evolved far enough to be used to eating them.
+• Wild rice and some white rice – mainly for Asians.
+Can’t believe we’ve evolved enough to be used to eating them.

 As the ancients sang and missed – you need to remove their problematic toxins from the grains.
 Grains are like seeds and they “don’t want” to be eaten, so you have to perform an action that they were not “ready for” in nature.
 Animals do not know how to soak, marinate and heat.
-By soaking the seeds, the seeds think they will germinate and therefore a mechanism of detoxification is activated.
-In acidification bacteria such as lactobacilli break down the toxins, as well as cooking which destroys some of the toxins.
+By soaking the seeds, the seeds think they will germinate and therefore a detoxification mechanism is activated.
+In acidification – bacteria such as lactobacilli break down the toxins, and cooking destroys some of the toxins.

 Animal fat – yes

-X beef butter – may be problematic because of neu5gc .
+X beef butter – possibly problematic because of neu5gc .

-Goat butter VX – may be problematic because of neu5gc and also because it is actually a concentrate from the milk.
+Goat butter VX – possibly problematic because of neu5gc and also because it is actually a concentrate from the milk.

 VVV fish oil – helps sun exposure because of omega 3.